kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 For a graph, g, and starting node, s, the algorithm is as follows:
 1. Create an array, V, that records with nodes of g have been visited.
 Mark the entry at node s as visited.
 2. Create a queue, Q, that contains the next nodes to be visited.
 Assign the first node to be visited as s.
-3. While Q is not empty: Access the first node in Q, erase it from Q, and  check if this node has already been visited, as marked in V. If not visited, add it to the end of Q, and mark as visited in V
+3. While Q is not empty: Access the first node in Q, erase it from Q, and  check if this node has already been visited, as marked in V. If not visited, add it to the end of Q, and mark as visited in V.

 Note: Print out order of traversal by printing out the next element at the front of Q

 ## Parallelization